amin-arif/my-note/java/java_short_note.md

 ### 3. Java Compiler & JIT

 * **Java Compiler:** Java Compiler (javac) compile the java files in compile time and generate bytecodes (intermediate language).
 * **JIT:** JIT in Java is an integral part of the JVM.
 Java uses JIT (Just In Time) to enable high performance.
-JIT converts the bytecode into machine language and then JVM starts the execution.
+JIT converts the bytecode into machine language and then JVM starts the execution. [learn more](https://www.javatpoint.com/jit-in-java)

 </br>